Our hearts are with the Kerrville community following the devastating flooding.

 Data & Innovation Management 101 For Nonprofits

-REGISTRATION IS NOW CLOSED – The Area Foundation is proud to partner with the Center for Professional Excellence at the University of Texas at San Antonio’s Alvarez College of Business to offer a new virtual program specifically designed to provide nonprofit organizations with critical insights, strategies and tools across analytical topics.
-These include data analytics, data visualization, big data, cybersecurity, and innovative process and decision making.
-This new program builds data management skills that enable your nonprofit to stand out in a crowded field.
+The Area Foundation is proud to partner with the Center for Professional Excellence at the University of Texas at San Antonio’s Alvarez College of Business to offer a hybrid program specifically designed to provide nonprofit organizations with critical insights, strategies and tools across analytical topics.
+These include data analytics, data visualization, AI for nonprofits, and innovative processes.
+This program builds data management skills that enable your nonprofit to stand out in a crowded field.

 Who should attend?
-Nonprofit professionals at all levels – CEOs, program directors, fundraisers and others who want to understand how to use data to make data-informed decisions, data analytics, data visualization and data security.
+Nonprofit professionals at all levels – CEOs, program directors, fundraisers and others who want to understand how to use data to make data-informed decisions, data analytics, data visualization and learn how to leverage AI.
 The program is geared at those with minimal technical or data management experience.

 Play Video